Glorxxx/Glorxxx.github.io/index.md

 ## About
 ---

-I am a M.S. student in Computer Science at Beijing University of Posts and Telecommunications (BUPT), mainly working on Information Extraction and Knowledge Reasoning.
+I am a M.S. student in Computer Science at Beijing University of Posts and Telecommunications (BUPT), mainly working on Transfer Learning.

 ## Education